steerenergy/DataLogger/README.md

 Data Logging
 More to come

-See technical documentation for more.
+See technical documentation/project log for more for more.

 Requires install of Adafruit libraries.
 These are included here for reference.